-- Looking out for signs of fraud – Do not give earnest money directly to a home seller, or wire the funds to the real estate brokerage, attorney or title company without first confirming the wire instructions have been sent from a legitimate source.
+- Look out for signs of fraud: Do not give earnest money directly to a home seller, or wire the funds to the real estate brokerage, attorney or title company without first confirming the wire instructions have been sent from a legitimate source.
 You can do this by calling the brokerage or company at the correct phone number — sometimes, fraudulent emails contain phony contact information, so be vigilant when making the call.

-- Understanding how contingencies work – Although some buyers are waiving contingencies to make their offer more competitive, that can backfire if you need to walk away from the transaction.
+- Understand your contingencies: Although some buyers might waive contingencies to make their offer more competitive, that can backfire if you need to walk away from the transaction.
 Have your real estate agent or attorney explain all contingencies and what your obligations are as the buyer, as well as the best way to waive a contingency if that’s the right strategy.

 Earnest money is something like a small advance deposit on a home.
 As a homebuyer, putting down an earnest money deposit on a home shows the seller that you’re serious about buying their home, and that you are putting your money where your mouth is, so to speak.
 When the transaction closes, the earnest money gets applied toward the down payment.

 You don’t get the amount back in cash, but it does go toward your down payment at closing time.
 So it’s not another payment in addition to the down payment, it’s more like a little bit of the down payment that you pay first, then the remainder is paid at closing.

 If a real estate deal falls through because agreed-upon contingencies aren’t met, the buyer would likely get their earnest money back.
 However, if all contingencies are met and the buyer backs out anyway, the seller typically has the right to keep the earnest money deposit.